A black and white logo for get me to the alps.com

 If you are looking for a bargain ski holiday Borovets should definitely be on your list.
 Extras like night skiing are included in the price of your ski pass and the nightlife here is good, and inexpensive.
 On top of that there are always plenty of low cost accommodation available here including good quality self-catering apartments and chalets.

-Skiing In Borovets
+Skiing in Borovets

 This is a small ski resort, but there is plenty for skiers of all standards to enjoy.
 The runs are spread across three ski centres, which are all linked.
 If you want stunning scenery to enjoy while skiing, Borovets is a the place, many of the runs take you through beautiful pine forests.
 Even on days where the visibility is quite poor, you can often still ski these sheltered pistes.
 Most of the runs are suitable for intermediate skiers, but there are two challenging runs available for more advanced skiers to take on.